 - 1986 - The Methodist Psychiatric Pavilion admits its first patient.

 - 1988 – Methodist Hospital Cancer Center opens

 - 1994 - Advanced Surgery Center opened.
 First hospital wide Continuous Quality Improvement (CQI) team launched.
 Medical Center of East New Orleans (MCENO) was acquired.

-2003 - Sale of majority ownership of Pendleton Memorial Methodist Hospital to Universal Health Services.
+- 2003 - Sale of majority ownership of Pendleton Memorial Methodist Hospital to Universal Health Services.
 Establishment of the formal mission for our Legacy Foundation.
 Given the competitive nature of the New Orleans market, the Board of Directors of PMMH, upon senior management's recommendation, decided that the best strategy for the survival of the Hospital was to seek a capital partner.
-A third party was used to solicit interest in a purchase/partnership arrangement that included a partial interest in a new hospital entity (PMH, LLC) by MHSFI or one of its subsidiaries.
+A third party was used to solicit interest in a purchase/partnership arrangement that included a partial interest in a new hospital entity (PMH, LLC) by MHSF or one of its subsidiaries.
 After an extensive search, Universal Health Services (UHS) of King of Prussia, Pennsylvania, was selected as the best candidate.

-2005 - Methodist Hospital closes due to Hurricane Katrina.
-Methodist Health System Foundation, Inc. establishes temporary offices in pursuant of our mission.
-Begins the rebuilding process
+- 2005 - Methodist Hospital closes due to Hurricane Katrina.
+Methodist Health System Foundation establishes temporary offices in pursuant of our mission.
+The rebuilding process begins.

-2007 - MHSFI introduces a School Based Health Center on the campus of Chalmette High School
+- 2007 - MHSF introduces a School Based Health Center on the campus of Chalmette High School

 - 2008 - Moved into new MHSF building at Oak Harbor Boulevard, Slidell, LA

-2013 - MHSFI introduces a School Based Health Center on the campus of Nunez Community College
+- 2013 - MHSF introduces a School Based Health Center on the campus of Nunez Community College

-2015 - MHSFI celebrated a decade of difference as a Legacy Foundation
+- 2015 - MHSF celebrated a decade of difference as a Legacy Foundation